weaviate/weaviate/gsi/docker/t2v/README.md

 We took several files from the original Weaviate repo at https://github.com/weaviate/t2v-transformers-models, so maybe you can start there if you are having problems.

 One issue we can into was regarding the docker.io login.
-We followed the directories to setup docker credentials here:  https://github.com/docker/docker-credential-helpers/issues/102
+We followed the directions to setup docker credentials here:  https://github.com/docker/docker-credential-helpers/issues/102